datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 bottom-right corner.

 In the 'Unstaged changes', double-click on the README.md to 'stage' it, i.e. prepare this file to track its changes.
-The middle tab show you what are the changes.
+The middle tab shows you the changes.

 ![Flowchart Push Button](images/git_stage.png)